 This is how to make homemade baby food yourself.
-Instant Pot baby food is easier than you think and you’ll know exactly what you’re feeding your baby.
+Instant Pot baby food is easier than you think.
+From mashed sweet potatoes, carrots, applesauce and more.
+Now ou’ll know exactly what you’re feeding your baby.

 This recipe is specific to pureed carrots that are great for babies, but using these steps you can make baby food of any kind at home the same way….like our pressure cooker applesauce that is naturally sweetened and even my kids nowadays love it.